suayptalha/mathBERT-base/README.md

 # mathBERT-base
-A BERT model trained for math!
+A BERT model trained for medicine!